Welcome to the Orono Police Department’s official website.

 - Citation Summaries

-View the most recent Citation Summary citation summary (PDF).
+View the most recent Citation Summary on citation summary (PDF)

 - Incident Reports

 View the most recent Accident Report